rahulsridhar5/FFT_Accelerator/README.md

 * HCL

 ## Result
-THe HCL implementation was the most efficient and the fastest followed by the HCL implementation and finally the Software Implelmentation
+The HCL implementation was the most efficient and the fastest followed by the HCL implementation and finally the Software Implelmentation